percona/k8spg-docs/docs/change-primary.md

        "patroni": { "switchover": { "targetInstance": "cluster1-instance1-bmdp" } }
     }}'

-4. Trigger the switchover by adding the annotation to your custom resource.
+5. Trigger the switchover by adding the annotation to your Custom Resource.
 The recommended way is to set the annotation with the timestamp, so you know when switchover took place.
 Replace the `<namespace>` placeholder with your value:

     ```{.bash data-prompt="$"}
     $ kubectl annotate -n <namespace> pg cluster1 postgres-operator.crunchydata.com/trigger-switchover="$(date)"
     ```

-5. Verify that the cluster was annotated.
-Replace the `<namespace>` placeholder with your value:
+6. Verify that the cluster was annotated (replace the `<namespace>` placeholder with your value, as usual):

     ```{.bash data-prompt="$"}
     $ kubectl get pg cluster1 -o yaml -n <namespace>
     ```

-    You should see the output similar to the following:

     ??? example "Sample output"